335. Fraudcast News

 (originally aired May 23, 2004)

 Ho-hum, a rather boring Burns episode to close out our season, with plenty of ridiculous and stupid moments peppered in, along with the continued watered down characterization of the twisted, heartless billionaire.
-The first part of the show is pretty indicative of the spastic nature of this show.
-All of the town has gathered to the natural land formation known as Geezer Rock, as it is to be decreed a national landmark.
-Lisa notices that there’s a tree growing out of its eye, which might eventually grow to damage the monument.
+The first part of the episode is pretty indicative of the spastic nature of this show.
+Everyone in town has gathered to the natural land formation known as Geezer Rock, as it is to be decreed a national landmark.
+Lisa notices that there’s a tree growing out of its “eye,” which might eventually grow to damage the monument.
 So what happens?
 Homer climbs up the goddamn thing, yanks it out, and wouldn’t you know it, the whole thing crumbles.
 Let’s put aside the fact that Homer would actually give a shit enough to do this, or even have the energy to.
-He’s right behind the stage where there’s a big crowd to honor the rock he’s currently climbing; no one saw him and thought to say anything?
+He’s right behind the stage where there’s a big crowd to honor the rock he’s currently climbing.
+You’re telling me that nobody saw him and thought to say anything?
 Then he basically destroys the landmark, which I’m sure would have been a boon for Springfield and created tourist revenue.
 Any repercussions?
 Nope.
 No one mentions Homer’s actions whatsoever, and the whole Geezer Rock thing is ultimately forgotten.
 During the Simpsons drive home, the gear shift of the plot couldn’t be more sudden.

-Though I’m not entirely sure how, Mr. Burns gets crushed by the falling rubble from Geezer Rock, but manages to survive because he’s a cartoon character now, slithering through rock gaps like a snake, eating bugs and suckling on mole teats.
+I’m not entirely sure how, but Mr. Burns gets crushed by the falling rubble from Geezer Rock.
+He manages to survive because he’s a cartoon character now, slithering through gaps in the rocks like a snake, eating bugs and suckling on mole teats.
 He turns on the news hoping to hear a heartfelt eulogy for him, but finds the exact opposite.
 He muses, “I don’t have a friend in the world.”
-So this is like “Monty Can’t Buy Me Love” again; why does Burns give a shit what anyone thinks, especially lower-class commoners, which would be pretty much everybody below his income bracket.
+So this is like “Monty Can’t Buy Me Love” again.
+Why does Burns give a shit what anyone thinks, especially lower-class commoners, which would be pretty much everybody below his income bracket?
 To counteract this, he sets out to buy every media outlet in town, a plot point he reiterates before and after he does it, just in case you weren’t paying attention.
-Now, like a lot of these plots, part of me feels this could have worked, but with a different angle.
+Now, like a lot of premises these days, part of me feels this could have worked, but with a different angle.
 Make it like “Two Cars in Every Garage and Three Eyes on Every Fish,” where Burns commands a media conglomerate in order to assert and promote nuclear power as being safe and efficient.
-They touch on this a bit with the pro-nuclear Itchy & Scratchy cartoon, but like most latter-day bits, it goes too long and goes too far to get the simple joke across.
+They touch on this a bit with the pro-nuclear Itchy & Scratchy cartoon, but like most latter-day routines, it goes too long and goes too far to get the simple joke across.

 Meanwhile Lisa has started her own newspaper, and it’s pretty much as boring as it sounds.
 And for some reason she has Ralph on as a feature columnist.
-Soon she’s in Burns’ sights, as her paper is the only piece of media he doesn’t have his bony claws on.
-Of course Lisa can’t be bought, so Burns must resort to more drastic measures… for some reason.
+Soon she’s in Burns’s sights, as her paper is the only piece of media he doesn’t have his bony claws on.
+Lisa can’t be bought, so Burns must resort to more drastic measures… for some reason.
 Good God, this is boring.
-He gets dirt on Lisa from an unwitting Homer, which eventually becomes her undoing, making her alleged romance with Milhouse front page news, and as a projection onto the moon.
+He gets dirt on Lisa from an unwitting Homer, which eventually becomes her undoing, making her alleged romance with Milhouse front page news, and as a projection of the two fired onto the moon.
 Instead of this silliness, why doesn’t Burns threaten to fire Homer unless he gets his daughter to stop?
 With no source of income, the Simpson family will wither and die, right?
-Instead, Lisa gives up, causing Homer to write an op-ed piece of his own, which admittedly is a touching bit (“All my daughter even did was to tell people to think for themselves.
+Instead, Lisa gives up, prompting Homer to write an op-ed piece of his own, which admittedly is a touching bit (“All my daughter even did was to tell people to think for themselves.
 I may be her father, but when I grow up, I want to be just like her.”)
-Then everyone has their own papers and Burns randomly and for no reason decides to give up his conglomerate.
-I don’t even have much to say, really, it’s about as innocuous an episode if I’ve ever seen one.
+Then everyone starts their own papers and Burns randomly decides to give up his conglomerate.
+I don’t even have much to say on this one, really, it’s about as innocuous an episode if I’ve ever seen one.
 Perfect for a show-stopping season finale.
-Should have switched this one with “Bart-Mangled Banner,” would have been a great F-U to the fans.
+Should have switched this one with “Bart-Mangled Banner,” it would have been a great F-U to the fans.

 Tidbits and Quotes

 – “Carved by centuries of wind and rain, Geezer Rock will soon be more than a place for teens to have sex and commit suicide.”
 I just talked in the comments about the differences of this show dealing with crass topics opposed to a show like South Park, and this is a perfect example.
-We see the Pimply Faced Teen is killing himself for a stupid reason (“Why did they cancel Futurama?”) then land on another kid in a car, presumably crushing and killing him.
+We see the Pimply Faced Teen about to kill himself for a stupid reason (“Why did they cancel Futurama?”) and then he lands on another kid in a car, presumably crushing and killing him.
 Then his girlfriend proceeds to make out with him.
 What exactly is the point of this?
 What is going on?
 I haven’t a clue, and arguably neither does this show.

 – We see Geezer Rock is faaaaaar into the distance from the stage where everyone is standing by.
 Then when it starts to collapse, all of a sudden it’s directly underneath them, leaving them in danger.
-And then all of a sudden, Burns is apparently standing directly underneath it, since the rocks rain over him from straight up.
-Related note, so did no one realize Burns got crushed until later?
-There’s no mention of the Simpsons about Burns’ apparent death, except for one stupid bit where Homer, Lenny and Carl were going to dance on his grave.
+And then Burns is apparently standing directly underneath it, since the rocks rain over him from straight above.
+Related note, but did no one realize Burns got crushed until later?
+There’s no mention of the Simpsons about Burns’s apparent death, except for one stupid bit where Homer, Lenny and Carl were going to dance on his grave.

-– The Itchy & Scratchy cartoon is alright, as I mentioned, it would be a lot better if Burns pushing nuclear power was the plot.
-Bald eagle Burns coming in as an insert at the very end is a fine way to close, but they just have to keep compounding the jokes (“Don’t end up like me!
+– The Itchy & Scratchy cartoon is alright.
+As I mentioned earlier, it would be a lot better if Burns pushing nuclear power was the plot.
+Bald eagle Burns coming in as an insert at the very end is a fine way to close it, but they just have to keep compounding the jokes (“Don’t end up like me!
 Vote Republican!”
 “God bless America!
 This cartoon was made in Korea.”)
 Don’t try to bite off more than you can chew, guys.

 – Burns being unimaginably weak has always been one of his classic traits, but how the show deals with it then and now are completely different.
-Here, Burns can’t even squash an ant; he wears himself out and collapses, telling the insect to take his money and leave him alone.
+Here, Burns can’t even squash an ant.
+He wears himself out and collapses, telling the insect to take his money and leave him alone.
 He’s made to be a sad, pathetic character there.
-Contrast with an earlier show where he struggles to crush a paper cup.
+Contrast with an earlier episode where he struggles to crush a paper cup.
 He finally manages to do so, and is oh-so satisfied at his abilities.
 That confidence keeps Burns a strong-willed character even when showing his physical frailness.

 Season 15 Final Thoughts